How do I buy Bitcoin? And how do cryptocurrency exchanges work?

 Cryptocurrency exchanges are typically active 24 hours a day, seven days a week.
 By comparison, other types (such as stock exchanges) have set trading hours.
 Exchanges tend to charge a small fee, usually a percentage known as a “volume-based fee”.
 There may be a currency conversion fee if you deposit a currency not accepted by the exchange.

 An exchange is not the same as a wallet, which is a place for digitally storing cryptocurrency once you’ve bought it.
-Some platforms provide both but others don’t, which means traders need to transfer their cryptocurrency elsewhere.
-It’s important to note that not all exchanges are created equal.
+Some platforms provide both, and ones that don't would require traders to transfer their cryptocurrency elsewhere.
+It’s important to note that not all exchanges are the same.
 As the official Bitcoin website explains, they “provide highly varying degrees of safety, security, privacy and control over your funds and information”.

 Buyers and sellers